 A: Adding players: Go to your team roster on IM Leagues and hit “Invite”, type in the email addresses of players you wish to add to your team and have them follow the email they receive from you.

-Deleting players: Only the Assistant Director of Intramural Sports (Sheldon Tate) can delete players from your roster.
-Please email him at firstname.lastname@example.org
+Deleting players: Only the Competitive Sports Administration Team can remove players from a roster.
+Email Keith Woolems at firstname.lastname@example.org for assistance.

 Q: What is the policy on switching teams?